State warns KeyBank over delayed jobless payments

 State official warns KeyBank further payment delays may result in cut ties

-Melissa DeRosa, secretary to the governor, said during a Monday news call that the state has had many conversations with the Cleveland-based bank over delays that resulted in qualified unemployment recipients receiving their first installment of Lost Wages Assistance funds almost a day later.
+Melissa DeRosa, secretary to the governor, said during a Monday news call that the state has had many conversations with the Cleveland-based bank over delays that resulted in some qualified unemployment recipients receiving their first installment of Lost Wages Assistance funds — up to $900 — a day late.

 LWA gives eligible New Yorkers receiving unemployment insurance or Pandemic Unemployment Assistance an additional $300 in weekly aid for up to six weeks.
 The FEMA-backed program was created through presidential memo in early August and has had every state but South Dakota apply for the boost in jobless benefits.